-The Leaning Tower of Niles
+The Leaning Tower of Niles, Illinois

-Location: Niles, Illinois (6300 W. Touhy Ave.)
+Location: Niles, IL near Chicago (6300 W. Touhy Ave.)

 When to visit: Anytime during daylight hours

-Time needed to enjoy: 10-15 minutes
+Time needed: 10-15 minutes

 Website: Wikipedia (unofficial)